Data allocated with PMDK is put to the virtual memory address space, and concrete ranges are relying on result of

 After machine reboot you should be able to see the emulated device as

 /dev/pmem0.
 Please be aware of the memory ranges available to your OS, and try not to overlap with those.
-Trying to get reserved memory regions for persistent memory emulation will result in splitted memory ranges defining persistent (type 12) regions.
+Trying to get reserved memory regions for persistent memory emulation will result in split memory ranges defining persistent (type 12) regions.
 General recommendation would be to either use memory from 4GB+ range (

 memmap=nnG!4G) or checking upfront e820 memory map and fitting within.